nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Open FindMyIntern by double-clicking `findmyintern.jar` if you have not already done so.

-2. The GUI similar to the below should appear in a few seconds.
+2. The GUI (Graphical User Interface) similar to the below should appear in a few seconds.
 FindMyIntern will load some sample data.<br>
    <p align="center">
        <img src="images/AnnotatedUi.png" />
    </p>